Fareed-Rami-dev/BankProject-Old-Version-/README.md

 This is a Bank Project made using C/C++
 - Based on Text File System
 - Project has clients that can deposite,withdraw amount of money and others
-- Projet has Users that can do the following:
+- Project has Users that can do the following:
 -  List Clients
 -  Delete Client
 -  Update Client